 Meanwhile, you begin to perceive a veil of mysticism and fantasy pulled over this one reality leading to another, unpredictable and dreamlike.

-Some of my favourite segments involve these appropriately named exotic and lucid environments of diverse allegorical context and symbolism (subject to manifold academic study):
+Some of my favourite segments involve these appropriately named, lavish environments of diverse allegorical context and symbolism (subject to manifold academic study):

 - The House of Pride (and the Seven Sins)